 What I’ll do after graduating in the summer

 I’ll start with Heisig’s Remembering the Kanji again.
 That book I bought 7 years ago and a new Anki deck.
 I want to start fresh, from the ground up.
 With my own mnemonics and stories.
 Maybe I’ll use it alongside The Kodansha Kanji Learner’s Course which is another great way to learn the Kanji and is offering example sentences as well (which really is a must).
 More about all that in the summer when I’ll start again from scratch but I know for sure that WaniKani is just not perfect for me.

-I want a simple approach where I’m making all the cards myself Just checking the deck each morning and then be finished with it.
+I want a simple approach where I’m making all the cards myself Just checking the deck each morning and then being finished with it.
 No silly vocab but real-world immersion afterward.
-With a manga here and there, Japanese magazines, Japanese podcasts, and Twitter accounts.
+With manga here and there, Japanese magazines, Japanese podcasts, and Twitter accounts.

 What’s your approach to learning Kanji?
 I know not everybody is using WaniKani and I’d love to get some tips.
 Maybe there are even some great pre-made Anki decks that you can then customize to your liking.